rdkcentral/firebolt-certification-app/README.md

   - `appId` used to launch the app.
 - Mac Address: macAddress=`<macAddress>`
   -  `macAddress` of the device running the tests.
+- appType: appType=`<appType>`
+  -  `appType` is the type of app being launched.
+- Pub Sub Subscribe suffix : pubSubSubscribeSuffix=`<pubSubSubscribeSuffix>`
+  -  `pubSubSubscribeSuffix` is the subscribe suffix value used for Pub Sub communication.
+- Pub Sub Publish suffix : pubSubPublishSuffix=`<pubSubPublishSuffix>`
+  -  `pubSubPublishSuffix` is the publish suffix value used for Pub Sub communication.

 ## Supported Intent Parameters
 - appType: